AdobeDocs/ff-services-docs/src/pages/guides/tutorials/using-the-sdk.md

 Next, you need to add the SDK.
 As described in the SDK's [readme](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js/), there are four individual packages you _can_ install:

 -   The `common APIs` package is required for authentication, you'll always need this.
--   A package for Firefly APIs.
+-   A package for Firefly API.
--   A package for Photoshop APIs.
+-   A package for Photoshop API.
--   A package for Lightroom APIs.
+-   A package for Lightroom API.

 For your needs, you only require the common and Firefly APIs.
 Install them like so: